 1. What is a brand?
+3

 2. HCCC brand overview

 What is HCCC

 What is our personality

-Who are our students and our community
+Who are our students and our community 4

 3. HCCC logo

 Overview (what the logo represents)

 Approved versions in color and black & white

 Things to avoid

-Minimum sizes and placement on various materials with examples 6
+Minimum sizes and placement on various materials with examples.

 Things to avoid

 Approved use

-Sub-brand lockups7

 4. The HCCC seal

-Overview
+ч.
+Overview 8

-Approved use 8
+Approved use

 5. Visual elements

-Colors
+Colors 9

-Typography9

-Photography9
+Typography

+Photography

 Tagline

-Graphic elements
+Graphic elements 10

 6. Verbal elements

 Our message

 Our audiences

-Our voice12
+Our voice 12

-7. Putting it all together (examples)
+7. Putting it all together (examples) 10

 Bringing our brand to life

 Samples

 Business Card Procedure

 Letterhead Procedure

-Postal Mailing

-Publication Guide
+Postal Mailing Publication Guide

 Social Media Guidelines Policy

+5

 Content Development

 Photos, Content & Fans

-Posting Policy & Content
+Posting Policy & Content 22

-What is a brand?
+1. What is a brand?